 At the heart of Graduate Liberal Studies is a rigorous yet flexible interdisciplinary curriculum that can meet personal and professional goals.
-Design your own program of study from interdisciplinary courses developed for Graduate Liberal Studies as well as courses from throughout Duke’s Graduate School.
+Design your own program of study combining interdisciplinary courses developed for Graduate Liberal Studies with courses from across the university.

 The Master of Arts in Liberal Studies (MALS) degree requires nine courses and a Master's Project for a total of 30 units of credit.

 - Many students attend part-time, taking just one or two courses per semester, while continuing with full-time jobs or other responsibilities.
 Depending on whether or not they take courses during the summer, such students typically graduate in three to five years.
 (Six years is the maximum time allowed by the Graduate School.)

 - Others attend full-time, taking three or four courses per semester.
 (Four courses per semester, or nine courses per year, is considered a maximum course load.)
 Such students typically complete the degree in one and a half to two years.